To book Miles Jupp please contact your JLA Agent.

 Miles’ credits extend from Balamory to Rev. to R4’s guessing game It’s Not What You Know.
-The acclaimed stand up and host of The News Quiz has also appeared in films The Monuments Men and Made in Dagenham, and on the West End stage.
+The acclaimed actor, stand up and former host of The News Quiz has also appeared in films The Monuments Men and Made in Dagenham, and on the West End stage.
 Live, Miles looks at the world, and in particular the English regions, with utter incomprehension.

 The name Miles Jupp conjures up different images to different audiences.
 For those of a certain age he is Archie the inventor in Balamory; to others he is Nigel the lay minister of the hit ecclesiastical sitcom Rev. He’s also a regular on everything from Have I Got News For You to Just A Minute.

 Miles’ onstage persona combines the urbane, upper-crust manners that come with a privileged upbringing with railing against the everyday frustrations of banks, computer support, politicians and married life.
 Acutely aware of his poshness (and the problems it creates), he sees the world with a quiet detachment - cut through with marvellous irony.